SquareGPS/navixy-api/docs/backend-api/resources/billing/tariff/tariff_tracker.md

 * 221 - Device limit exceeded – when new tariff device limit is less than count of trackers in cabinet.
 * 238 - Changing tariff is not allowed – user can't switch tracker to that tariff.
 * 239 – New tariff doesn't exist.
-* 240 - Not allowed to change tariff too frequently – tariff last changed less or equal to 30 days (**tariff.freeze.period** config option).
+* 240 - Not allowed changing tariff too frequently – tariff last changed less or equal to 30 days (**tariff.freeze.period** config option).

 ### list